AP FACT CHECK: Examining claims from last Trump-Biden debate

 According to data through Oct.
 21 from Johns Hopkins University, the 7-day rolling average for daily new deaths in the U.S. rose over the past two weeks from 695 on Oct.
 7 to 757 on Oct.
 21.

-Associated Press writers Cal Woodward, Ricardo Alonso-Zaldivar, Eric Tucker and Stephen Braun contributed to this report.
+Associated Press writers Cal Woodward, Ricardo Alonso-Zaldivar, Eric Tucker, Josh Boak and Stephen Braun contributed to this report.

 EDITOR’S NOTE — A look at the veracity of claims by political figures.